 Futures trading is the buying and selling of futures contracts.
-Futures contracts are standardized legal agreements where a buyer and seller agree to exchange commodity at a specific price at a particular future date.
+Futures contracts are standardized legal agreements where a buyer and seller agree to exchange a commodity at a specific price at a particular future date.

 What are Futures?

 Futures trading involves buying or selling futures contracts (generally referred to as futures).
 A futures contract is an agreement to buy or sell an underlying asset at a specific price in the future.
-The buyer of the contract is required to purchase the underlying asset upon the expiration of the futures contract.
+The buyer of the contract must purchase the underlying asset upon the expiration of the futures contract.
 The seller is required to provide the underlying asset to the buyer upon the contract’s expiration.

 There are two main uses of futures.
 The first is hedging.
 This is typically done by the companies that produce the underlying asset.
-The other use for futures is speculation, which is more often how traders use futures.
+The other use for futures is speculation, which is often how traders use futures.
 Even if you only plan to use futures for speculative purposes, understanding how companies use futures contracts for hedging can help you better understand the futures industry.
 So, we’ll begin with a look at hedging and speculation in futures trading.

 Hedging is a strategy to help minimize risk.
 You could loosely compare it to the purchase of insurance.
 There are many ways and types of hedging, but when it comes to futures, hedging helps protect against price changes in the underlying asset.

 Typically, companies that produce the underlying assets use futures to protect themselves from future price fluctuations.
 To see how companies can use futures as a tool for hedging, we’ll look at an example using crude oil, a popular futures commodity.